Facebook earnings stained by possible $5 billion FTC fine; stock skyrockets anyway

-Facebook reported a larger-than-expected loss in its first quarter, highlighted by an accounting allowance for an FTC fine that could be as large as $5 billion.
+Facebook’s first-quarter earnings are highlighted by an accounting allowance for a Federal Trade Commission (FTC) fine that could be as large as $5 billion.
 The company violated a consent decree with the FTC in 2012, and the agency is just now getting around to levying the fine.

 Facebook said in a filing that it “recorded an accrual of $3 billion in connection with the ongoing inquiry of the FTC,” and that the “range of loss is between $3 billion and $5 billion.”
+A fine of $5 billion would represent less than 9% of the company’s 2018 revenue.

 Despite the fine, Facebook’s advertising business continued humming away in the quarter.